Tornium/torngen_python_client/README.md

 ```

 3. Access query response:
+After being parsed, each selection's parsed response can be selected by accessing the response dictionary by the selection name.

+**Example:**
 ```py
 for attack in response["attacks"].attacks:
     print(f"{attack.defender.name} was attacked")
 ```

-Consult the [documentation](http://tornium.github.io/torngen_python_client/) (and the [path documentation](http://tornium.github.io/torngen_python_client/)) for information on available endpoints and parameters.
+Consult the [documentation](https://tornium.github.io/torngen_python_client/) (and the [path documentation](https://tornium.github.io/torngen_python_client/torngen/path.html)) for information on available endpoints and parameters.
 For detailed API usage and available endpoints, refer to the Torn API [Swagger documentation](https://www.torn.com/swagger/index.html) and the generated source code in this repository.

 ## License
 Copyright 2025 tiksan